 Don’t forget that you are not alone in this journey.
 There are tons of people going through the same things.
 Rely on those that have gone through it as well.
-You can connect to other hopeful adoptive parents here and adoptive parents here.
+You can connect to other hopeful adoptive parents through adoption forums, adoption message boards, here, and adoptive parents here.

 Depending on your adoption, maybe it’s was a transracial adoption or special needs adoption, your parenting will need to adjust.
 When you’re an adoptive parent, parenting is a little different.
 Though your child is part of your family, he or she is coming from a different background than any biological children you may have.
 You may find the following resources helpful as you move forward in your parenting or open adoption.
 There will be new challenges and your journey will be filled with heartache and joy.
 You’re going to love it.